A collection of quote cards from Hongo Shokudo

 A:

-We sincerely apologize for the inconvenience caused to you
+We sincerely apologize for any unpleasant experience you may have had

-despite your use of Central Restaurant and PANES HOUSE Based on your comments, the manager of PANES HOUSE
+Based on your feedback, the manager of PANES HOUSE

-has instructed you to refrain from private conversations.
+has instructed staff to refrain from unnecessary conversation.